peixyhe/seismic-catalog_vis_demo/README.md

 ```

 ### 1.3 Usage
 Run the desired script.
-If there are any unclear areas, please refer to the comments about the main function in each script.
+If there are any unclear areas, please refer to the comments regarding the main function in each script.
 For example:

 #### Example 1: 3D Earthquake Catalog Scatter Plot
 ```bash